ovstetun/oh-my-fish/themes/ovstetun/README.md

-## bobthefish
+## ovstetun

-bobthefish is a Powerline-style, Git-aware fish theme optimized for awesome.
+ovstetun is a Powerline-style, Git-aware fish theme optimized for awesome.
+Based on bobthefish, cleaned up for my preferences.

-![bobthefish][screenshot]
+![ovstetun][screenshot]

 You will probably need a [Powerline-patched font][patching] for this to work.
 [I recommend picking one of these][fonts] or pick [Monaco for Powerline][monaco].